Disease landscape

 Main issues

-- Financing of the triple combination CF therapy either in regular reimbursement and early access programmes was introduced in V4 states in 2021 and in 2022 in all countries with very different results: only around 24% of patients in the target population in Hungary get the treatment, compared to 74% in Slovakia and Poland and 93% of patients in Czechia.
+- Financing of the first triple combination CF therapy either in regular reimbursement and early access programmes was introduced in V4 states in 2021 and in 2022 in all countries with very different results: only around 30% of patients in the target population in Hungary get the treatment, compared to 64–69% in Slovakia and Poland and 94% of patients in Czechia.
+The second triple combination therapy for use in the population of patients with CF was approved in 2025 and was not available in any of the V4 countries by the end of 2025.

 Project